tomascampo/tomascampo.github.io/_pages/about.md

 Current Projects
 ------
 1. What is Spacetime?
 Topological & geometric aspects (Talk).
-1. Classisification of Hausdorff Topological Spaces via equivalence classes of Vector Bundles (Talk).
+1. Classisification of Vector Bundles: An Introduction to Topological K-Theory (Talk).
 1. Definition of solids in the context of Graph Theory (Paper).